byuccl/spydrnet/docs/source/introduction.rst

 After we get Spydrnet set up, we start building our four-bit counter by creating a design to hold our work in.
 By using “design = Spydrnet.createDesgin()”, Spydrnet will generate a Design object for us.
 After creating the Design object, we need to create Library objects to hold our four-bit counter.

-At this time, Spydrnet is unable to read in a library that holds defines the primitives on FPGA chip, so we need to do this manually.
-Since we are working on getting primitives into our design, we must use the same names that the FPGA vendor tool expects.
-Because of this, we will be using Xilinx’s Artix 7 family primitives for this section of the guide.
+At this time, Spydrnet is unable to read in a library that defines the primitives on an FPGA chip, so we need to do this manually.
+Since all vendors have their own names for primitives, we must use the same names that the FPGA vendor tool expects.
+In this example, we will be using Xilinx’s Artix 7 family primitives for this section of the guide.
 Start by using “prim_lib = design.createLibrary()”.
 We will be using this library to hold the primitives that we need to create the counter.
-After making a Library object, we need to create Definitions objects that will populate the Library.
+After making a Library object, we need to create a Definitions objects that will populate the Library.
 To do so, we will use “FDCE = prim_lib.createDefinition(‘FDCE’)”.
 This will create a Definition object with the identifier ‘FDCE’.

 Once we have created the Definition, we need to add ports.
 By looking at Xilinx’s documentation for primitives found on the Artix 7, we know we need add ports with the name ‘D’, ‘Q’, ‘C’, ‘CE’, and ‘CLR’.
 To create ports on a design, we will use definition.createPort(portName, direction).
 To continue with our example of the FDCE primitive, we will use “FDCE.createPort(‘D’, INPUT)”.
 For sake of brevity, we will leave the rest of setting up the primitive as an exercise for the reader.
 In a future update, the ability to import a file that contains the primitives will be supported.

 Once we have the primitive library completed, we can start the process of bringing the primitives together to create a functional four-bit counter.
-To begin, we will create another library to hold the design elements of four-bit counter.

 Tool Flow
 ---------

 Netlists flow through SpyDrNet in a three step process (see :numref:`fig:flow`).
 First, they are parsed by a *parser* into an intermediate representation (IR).
-Second, their IR is analysed and transformed.
+Second, their IR is analyzed and transformed.
 Finally, their IR is composed by a *composer* back into a netlist format that a 3rd-party tool can use.
 This flow is inspired by `LLVM`_ and `Pandoc`_.
 LLVM has a similar flow for compiling computer programs and Pandoc has a similar flow for converting document formats.
 Using this flow, SpyDrNet is designed to be able to work on any netlist.

 .. _LLVM: http://www.aosabook.org/en/llvm.html
 .. _Pandoc: https://pandoc.org/